 - Piebald spotting factor, which creates areas of white.
 This gene is incompletely dominant and is affected by modifying genes, which causes the white areas to vary greatly in size and location.

 - Long hair, which is recessive to short hair.

 A system of internationally recognized symbols was established to make it easier to understand the color genes and relationships to one another.
 Capital letters indicate dominant genes while lower case letters represent recessive genes.

 The mixing and matching of genes gives us the many color and pattern combinations we see in dogs today.
 In addition to genes, the color of the dog often is related to the dog’s purpose in life.
 Dogs used to protect sheep are often selectively bred to be white in order to blend into the flock.
 Dogs bred to herd sheep are selectively bred not to be white.
 This allows the rancher to identify the dog easily among the sheep and snow.

-Solid.
 In dogs, a solid-colored dog is any dog that is one solid color without recognizable stripes, spots, ticking, patches of white or shading.
 In some breeds, a splash of white is acceptable.

-Common solid colors are:
+Common solid colors and patterns include:

-Particolor.
-Depending upon the breed, a particolor is a dog that has patches of two or more colors, or that has any color or pattern combined with white.
+- Particolor: depending upon the breed, a particolor is a dog that has patches of two or more colors, or that has any color or pattern combined with white.
 Some particolor patterns include:

 - Piebald (Harlequin, Boston, Pied): mostly white with patches of color usually on the extremities